Bonus interest savings accounts

 Another difference is that term deposit rates are fixed, meaning they won't change until your term length ends.
 Bonus savings accounts have variable rates, meaning they can change at any time.
 A term deposit is more of a 'set and forget' option that requires very little effort after it's opened, whereas a bonus saver will require you to meet ongoing conditions each month.

-Pros and cons of bonus savings accounts
+Pros and cons of no-conditions savings accounts

 Pros